-At least 26 transgender people were killed in the U.S. last year. and at least eight have been killed in 2019 so far.
+At least 26 transgender people were killed in the U.S. in 2019.
 There may also be many more victims who have not been identified due to misgendering and dead-naming by the police or media.

 The available statistics on violence against transgender people are appalling.
 According to the National Center for Transgender Equality’s 2015 U.S. Transgender Survey, over half of respondents have experienced intimate partner violence, and 48 percent were “denied equal treatment, verbally harassed, and/or physically attacked in the past year because of being transgender.”

 When transgender people are victims of violence, they often experience even more violence from law enforcement.
 According to a paper in the William & Mary Journal of Race, Gender, and Social Justice, when transgender victims of domestic violence call the police, they end up being arrested or experiencing violence from the police.

 When transgender people interact with the police, they are harassed and even assaulted.
 Transgender people are 3.7 times more likely than cisgender people to experience police violence, and trans people of color are 6 times more likely compared to white cisgender people to experience the same.
 Of transgender people who interacted with law enforcement who knew or thought they were trans, 7 percent were physically or sexually assaulted, and 20 percent were verbally harassed.
 Small wonder that 57 percent of respondents to the 2015 U.S. Transgender Survey would not feel comfortable calling the police if they needed help – transgender people aren’t even safe from figures who in theory are supposed to protect and serve.